 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expenditure) until then.
 The District has one item that qualifies for reporting in this category.
-It is the deferred outflow related to the pension plan.
+It is the deferred outflow related to the pension plan in the government-wide statement of net position.
+These amounts are expensed in the plan year in which it applies.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two items that qualify for reporting in this category.
-The first item arises only under a modified accrual basis of accounting, and is therefore only reported in the governmental funds balance sheet.
-The governmental funds report unavailable revenues that are not collected during the period of availability.
-These are deferred and recognized as an inflow of resources in the period that the amount becomes available.
-The second item is deferred inflows related to the pension plan.
+The first item arises only under a modified accrual basis of accounting, and is therefore only reported in the governmental fund balance sheet.
+The governmental fund reports unavailable revenue from property taxes that are not collected during the period of availability.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The second item is deferred inflows related to the pension plan (\$5,630) and the revenue in support of pension payments made subsequent to the measurement date (\$6,648).